Learn more about the identified need, services that could meet it, and next steps in our process for the SA Energy Transformation project.

-In November 2016, ElectraNet released a consultation report that explored the technical and economic feasibility of a new interconnector as well as alternative non-network solution options, through the Regulatory Investment Test for Transmission (RIT-T).
+In November 2016, ElectraNet released a Project Specification Consultation Report (PSCR) that explored the technical and economic feasibility of a new interconnector between South Australia and the eastern states as well as other non-network solution options, through the SA Energy Transformation Regulatory Investment Test for Transmission (RIT-T).

 The RIT-T is the economic cost benefit test that is overseen by the Australian Energy Regulator (AER) and applies to all major network investments in the National Electricity Market.

 In June 2018, a Project Assessment Draft Report (PADR) was released identifying that the construction of a new, high-capacity interconnector between South Australia and New South Wales would deliver substantial net benefits to customers.